mesosphere/marathon/docs/articles/deployments.md

     }
   ],
 ```
-This deployment Id is a unique identifier for the process of, well deploying the application.
-During a deployment Marathon will:
+This deployment Id is a unique identifier of the process deploying the application.
+During the deployment Marathon will:

 - wait for Mesos to offer resources
 - find one with fitting resources (given resources and other constraints)